Datametri Logo

 Added Value to the Researcher

 When reading market dynamics or positioning a new product, the cost of strategic decisions based on conflicting consumer statements is exceedingly high.
-This analysis ensures that you build your insights solely on verified "true" target audience data that possesses 100% logical consistency within itself.
+This analysis ensures that you build your insights solely on verified "true" target audience data that possesses 100% logical consistency within itself; ultimately protecting the ROI of your research budget.

 Alluvial Diagram: Logical Consistency

-The presented Alluvial diagram maps the transition frequencies between two logically dependent variables for the respondents.
+The presented Alluvial (flow) diagram maps the transition frequencies between two mutually dependent variables for the respondents.
 For instance, it is algorithmically detected when a subgroup declaring "No Driver's License" gravitates towards the "Drives a Vehicle" option in the subsequent stage.
-Observations violating this deterministic rule (the red flow band) are isolated from the analysis pool.
+Observations violating this deterministic rule (45 observations in this case) are isolated and flagged with a red stream on the diagram.
+While the blue streams (strata) represent the logically consistent audience; this visualization clearly reveals the burden of logical inconsistency in the dataset and the reliability boundaries of the research sample.

 02

-This is the stage of making the behaviorally validated dataset conform to the mathematical assumptions (normality, homogeneity, linearity) of advanced statistical analyses and machine learning models (Data Transformation).
+This is the stage of making the behaviorally validated dataset conform to the strict mathematical assumptions (normality, homogeneity, linearity) of advanced statistical analyses and machine learning models.

 "Decode the Statistical Anatomy of Missing Data"

-The randomness of missing observations (MCAR, MAR, MNAR) in the dataset is evaluated with statistical tests.
-Instead of variance-distorting traditional methods like "mean imputation", data loss is scientifically completed using algorithms (MICE, Random Forest Imputation) that preserve the multivariate covariance structure of the dataset.
+The randomness of missing observations (MCAR, MAR, MNAR) in the dataset is evaluated with statistical tests (e.g., Little's MCAR Test).
+Instead of variance-distorting traditional methods like mean imputation, data loss is scientifically completed using algorithms (MICE, Random Forest) that preserve the multivariate covariance structure of the dataset.

 Which Questions Does This Analysis Answer?

-• Did my data loss occur randomly, or is it a reflection of a systematic bias in the measurement process?
+• Did my data loss occur randomly, or is it a reflection of a systematic bias in the research or measurement process?

 • Will completely deleting missing rows (listwise deletion) reduce our statistical power and manipulate the results?